connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 ## Adapters

-It's possible to abstract all of these pipelines and write adapters for a single aspect interface.
+It's possible to abstract all of these pipelines and write adapters for a single interface.
 This is the premise behind [Aspectos](https://github.com/connellw/Aspectos); a mini library I put together.
-All you do is implement `IAspect` once, then write that up to all of the behaviors and middlewares listed above.
+All you do is implement `IAspect` once, then wire that up to the behaviors and middlewares listed above.

 ```c#
 public class LoggingAspect : IAspect